cap-js/docs/java/cqn-services/remote-services.md

 As mentioned before, the CDS service definition is, by default, looked up in the CDS model using the name of the _Remote Service_.

 However, the name of the _Remote Service_ needs to be unique, as it's also used to look up the service in Java.
-Therefore, it is possible to explicitly configure the name of the CDS service definition from the CDS model using the `model` property.
+Therefore, it's possible to explicitly configure the name of the CDS service definition from the CDS model using the `model` property.
-This is especially useful, when creating multiple _Remote Services_ for the same API with different destinations:
+This is especially useful when creating multiple _Remote Services_ for the same API with different destinations:

 ```yaml
 cds: